DWWA Judge profile: Diana Rollan - Decanter

 Diana Rollan

-Diana Rollan is originally from Spain and has worked in the wine industry for over 15 years.
-She is currently Head of Wine UK at Hakkasan Group.
-She began her career in Madrid, where she had the opportunity to work at Lavinia, one of the biggest wine shops in Europe.
-She left her Politics Science degree to pursue a career in the wine trade and decided to move to London in 2007, where she started to work as Sommelier at Hakkasan Hanway.
+She worked at Hakkasan Group, as UK Head of Wine, managing the wine buying and training side for the group.

-She oversees the Wine Buying side for the group restaurants including the Michelin-starred Hakkasan, Yauatcha, Sake No Hana and HKK.
-Helping the company to achieve awards including Best Wine List of The year 2011 for Hakkasan restaurant and Group Wine List of the Year 2013.
+Diana has recently taken on a new role as Group Head of Beverage for D&D London group, with a focus predominantly on the purchasing of core beverage categories for the existing D&D group of restaurants in the UK, while managing and leading product innovation and quality-focused approach to the lists at the group’s 35 restaurants and hotels.

-She passed the WSET Diploma in 2014 and became WSET Certified Educator in Wine and Sake, overseeing the Hakkasan Wine and Sake training program.
+She gained the WSET Diploma in 2014 and became WSET Certified Educator in Wine, Spirits and Sake.

 Follow Diana on Twitter @dianarollan